Skin and The City

 Even though it doesn't affect every city in the world, most cities have hard water.
-Yep, we’re sure you’ve heard of it – but how exactly does it affect your skin?
+Yep, we’re sure you’ve heard of it – but how does it affect your skin?
 Water that contains a larger than normal volume of minerals, like iron or magnesium can disrupt your skin’s moisture barrier.
 This build-up of minerals makes it more difficult for other substances, like surfactants or detergents, to dissolve in the water leaving skin feeling dry and sensitive.
-While you can’t change the water, you can try some tips and tricks (like choosing a rinse free cleanser like micellar water to limit how much hard water your skin comes into contact with.
+While you can’t change the water, you can try some tips and tricks to limit how much hard water your skin comes into contact with.

 It’s not just what we’re putting on our skin, those late nights, (and sleeping in your foundation, too!) can all add to making skin feel sensitive.
 Our say?
 A balanced skincare routine is a good place to start to help sort city skin.
 And, it’s not just about our skin though, making time to slow down and find a bit of calm in our (often hectic) day, can also make a difference.
 Looking for more tips on how to start a routine to combat city skin issues?
 We’ve got you covered.